 These frequently occur where the passive voice is used, and they can link an action to an agent that is incapable of performing it.
-The clause "the birds were observed by using binoculars" or "by using binoculars, the birds were observed."
+The clause 'the ribosomes could be observed using a microscope' should be reworded: 'the ribosomes were observed by using a microscope' or 'using a microscope, the ribosomes were observed'.